ShadowPlague21/PodmanDeployToolkit/docs/INTERNAL_TECHNICAL_DOCUMENTATION.md

 4. Podman builds the image
 5. Container stability is verified
 6. User chooses to save locally or ship to server
+7. If shipping, user is prompted for SSH port (defaults to 22)
-7. If shipping, `ship_and_deploy.sh` packages and transfers files
+8. `ship_and_deploy.sh` packages and transfers files using specified port
-8. Remote server runs `podman-deploy-remote` to complete deployment
+9. Remote server runs `podman-deploy-remote` to complete deployment

 ## Security Considerations

 - All containers run as non-root users
-- SSH keys used for secure remote transfers
+- SSH keys used for secure remote transfers with configurable ports
 - API keys stored in local .env file (not committed)
 - Input validation on all user-provided data